 - Provision of transport infrastructure

-- Discontinuity of the proposed urban area

 - Walking and cycling

 - Public transport

-- Roading connections

-- Urban development outside of identified growth boundaries

 - Speed limits for existing roads

-- Flaws in the ITA.
+- Extending the boundaries of PPC72.

 I comment on these matters further in the following subsections.

 Other matters related to traffic were identified in submissions, however I have not commented on these as I am not a subject matter expert for